 The upper left sub-matrix is a rotation and scale matrix.
 The first three numbers on the bottom line (5 15 0) are the displacement of the module's center.

 If you import a single-module ship, make this matrix uniform:

 (1 0 0 0 0 1 0 0 0 0 1 0 0 0 0 1)

 This will place the module in the center of the model and orients it like it was done by the model's author.

 If the intended orientation does not coincide with the orientation in SpaceEngine's coordinate system, you can reorient the module or the entire ship in the Ship editor (see below).

 The module model file - *.sm

 SpaceEngine has its own binary format model *.sm.
-In the example above, the ship “Discovery” contains three modules, which correspond to two models – DiscoveryHull.sm and DiscoveryEngine.sm (the latter is used twice).
-They are located in a folder addons/2001/models/spacecrafts/Odyssey2001/Discovery/, as specified in the sss file.
-To create a new modular ship, you can use existing models of the modules, or import the new models from the obj format (see below).
+In the example above, the ship "Discovery" contains three modules, which correspond to two models - DiscoveryHull.sm and DiscoveryEngine.sm (the latter is used twice).
+They are located in the folder addons/2001/models/spacecraft/Odyssey2001/Discovery/, as specified in the sss file.
+To create a new modular ship, you can use existing models of the modules, or import new models from the obj format (see below).

 Below is the technical information about the *.sm file format provided, for those who want to make a converter or editor.